 “Monomoy will merge Indiana Glass and E.O.
 Brody into The Anchor Hocking Company, the $220 million glassware manufacturer that Monomoy acquired out of Chapter 11 earlier this year.
 Anchor operates facilities in Lancaster, Ohio and Monaca, Pennsylvania. and supplies a wide range of glassware products to mass-market retailers, consumer products companies, candle makers, specialty retailers and the lodging and food service industries.

 “We are extremely excited to welcome Indiana Glass and E.O.
 Brody to the Anchor family,” said Mark Eichhorn, the chief executive officer of Anchor.
 “Their deep experience in the specialty and floral business is a perfect compliment to Anchor’s presence in the retail and food service markets and will enable to us to more effectively serve both our current customers and adjacent sales channels.
 The addition of these two businesses will greatly accelerate our plans to restore Anchor’s position as the leading North American supplier of glassware products.”

 “Since acquiring the Company in April of this year , Monomoy has instituted a series of business improvement programs at Anchor that have substantially reduced operating expenses and increased profitability throughout the Company.”

 “E.O.
 Brody Co.” mark on glass

-Most of the glassware marked with “E. O. Brody Co” assumedly dates between 1958 and the early to mid-1970s, although I know of no concrete information that discloses how recently glass has been made with this type of marking.
-Some of it may date more recently than the 1970s.
+Most of the glassware marked with “E. O. Brody Co” assumedly dates between 1958 and the early to mid-1970s, although have no concrete information that discloses how recently glass has been made with this type of marking.
+Some of it may date more recently…….perhaps into the 1980s or later.